EmilSayahi/SketchSpace/README.md

 ```

-Important note: Jekyll seems to have issues with compiling a post if the comic path is a URN instead of a URL, so give absolute paths instead of relative ones.

 Save your post as a .markdown file, with the filename containing just ANSI characters with no spaces into the ```_posts``` directory of your installation.
 If you need spaces, replace them with dashes or underscores.
 The name must begin with the date in the following format: